VanderpoelLiam/liamvanderpoel.com/content/articles/local-websites/index.md

 #### Tailscale DNS Settings

-Next we need to configure Tailscale to use the DNS server running on the `slippery-server` machine for anything ending in `internal.kelp.xyz`.
-This requires adding a custom nameserver under the `DNS` tab in the admin console with the ip address of `slippery-server` i.e. `100.764.629.423` to the `Nameserver` field.
+Next we configure Tailscale to use the DNS server running on the `slippery-server` machine for anything ending in `internal.kelp.xyz`.
+This requires adding a custom nameserver under the `DNS` tab in the admin console with the Tailscale ip address of `slippery-server` i.e. `100.764.629.423` to the `Nameserver` field.
 We now have a decision:

 Do we want to use the Pi-hole to block ads whenever we connect to our Tailnet?